ndreasg/aws-scaling-threat-detection-workshop/docs/03-detection-and-remediation.md

     ![03-AccessKeyJSON](./images/03-AccessKeyJSON.png)

-    !!! question "Looking through other GuardDuty findings with a similar investigation mind set, what other infomration would you want to glean?"
+    !!! question "Looking through other GuardDuty findings with a similar investigation mind set, what other information would you want to glean?"

 <!--